 We will continue to post updated information regarding Windows 10 support to this KB article and to the System Requirements pages when the information becomes available.

-Open ArcGIS Administrator (or ArcGIS License Server Administrator) and navigate to the Authorization folder from the left panel.
+- Open ArcGIS Administrator (or ArcGIS License Server Administrator) and navigate to the Availability folder from the left panel.

-Once the repair is complete, confirm the availability of the licenses by selecting Availability from the left panel.
+- Once the repair is complete, confirm the availability of the licenses by reopening ArcGIS Administrator and selecting Availability from the left panel.

 Note: If the repair operation fails, proceed to Step 4.

 - Ensure that any license numbers or provisioning files necessary for re-authorization are available for use.
 If Concurrent Use licenses are being used, note the quantity of each license, as well.